Colorado-State-University-CMB/wrangling-genomics/setup.md

 [Request form for an account on the system](https://it.colostate.edu/research-computing-and-cyberinfrastructure/compute/get-started-with-alpine/)

 Follow the instructions starting at **You will then be asked to provide information about your account.** (right above the screenshot).

+You should receive an immediate, open ticket confirmation from rc-help@colostate.edu.
+The account will created by the system administrator and **you'll be notified by a second email.**

+## Logging on once your account is created